lenseB/Exobernd/README.md

 ## Dependencies
 This project depends on the following libraries:

-[raylib](https://www.raylib.com/): A simple and easy-to-use library to enjoy videogames programming.
+[raylib](https://www.raylib.com/): A simple and easy-to-use library that makes programming games enjoyable.
 [raygui](https://github.com/raysan5/raygui): Library for creating simple GUI interfaces using raylib graphic style.
 It is a single-file header-only library
 Please ensure these dependencies are installed on your system before building and running the project. (raygui is part of the repository!)

 ## Graphics
 Bernd das Brot - from r/place 2023
+Ponies - idk pls don't sue me 👉👈
+The rest wherre free to use.

 ## Classes and Functions
 GraphicsRendererRaylib: This class handles all the graphics rendering using the raylib library.
 It includes functions for loading and unloading textures, and for drawing the game objects on the screen.